Your Name:

 page break

-12. In 1988, three teams of scientists found that the Shroud of Turin, which was reputed to be the burial cloth of Jesus, contained 91% of the amount of C-14 contained in freshly made cloth of the same material.
+3. In 1988, three teams of scientists found that the Shroud of Turin, which was reputed to be the burial cloth of Jesus, contained 91% of the amount of carbon-14 contained in freshly made cloth of the same material.
 How old is the Shroud according to the data?
+What year do you suppose it was actually made?

-13. A rock containing potassium minerals is analyzed.
+5. A rock containing potassium minerals is analyzed.
 The sample shows that only 75% of the original 4019K is still present.
 How old is the sample?
-Explain your reasoning.

 1. What is the value of k in 1/days?

-22. A rock contains 0.688 mg of 206Pb for every 1.000 mg of 238U.
+9. Radioactive dating is accomplished by establishing the ratio by numbers of atoms between the initial nucleus and the final nucleus to which it decays.
+A rock contains 0.688 mg of 206Pb for every 1.000 mg of 238U.
 Assuming that no lead was originally present, that all the 206Pb formed over the years has remained in the rock, and that the number of nuclides in the intermediate stages of decay between 238U and 206Pb is negligible, calculate the age of the rock.
+(The exact mass of 206Pb is 205.974449 g/mol and the exact mass of 238U is 238.050784 g/mol).